digitalocean/Kubernetes-Starter-Kit-Developers/3-setup-ingress-ambassador/README.md

 ### Verifying the AES Setup

-In the current setup you have two hosts configured with `TLS` termination and `ACME` protocol: `quote.mandrakee.xyz` and `echo.mandrakee.xyz`.
+In the current setup you have two hosts configured with `TLS` termination and `ACME` protocol: `quote.starterkits.online` and `echo.starterkits.online`.
 By creating AES `Mappings` it's very easy to have `TLS` termination support and `API Gateway` capabilities.

-If pinging `quote.mandrakee.xyz` or `echo.mandrakee.xyz` in the terminal you can see that packets are being sent to the `AES` external `IP`.
+If pinging `quote.starterkits.online` or `echo.starterkits.online` in the terminal you can see that packets are being sent to the `AES` external `IP`.
 Then, `AES` is using the mapping feature to reach the endpoints.

 ```shell
 kubectl get svc -n ambassador